-Join Eric Wing for an in-depth discussion in this video Editing the circuits, part of Fire-Alarm Systems Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Editing the circuits, part of Revit: Fire-Alarm Systems Design.

 - Once we're all circuited up,…you know there are gonna be changes, right?…Of course there are.…What I'd like to do in this short video…is simply add a couple new devices to our model…then we're gonna change some circuit names.…Should be fun.…Let's jump into Revit.…Let's go to Fire Alarm, Floor Plans, Level 1…in our editing model.…The first thing I'd like to do is come into OFFICE 125.…I'm gonna grab any device that I want.…Notice now there are two tabs that we have…instead of the one that we had with the circuit.…

 I wanna go to Electrical Circuits.…I wanna click on Edit Circuit.…For my Load Name, I don't want…it to be Fire Alarm Space 2.…I want it to be OFFICE 125, all caps.…I'm gonna click Apply.…I'm gonna Finish Editing that circuit.…What I'm gonna do is I'm gonna add another device.…I'm gonna select this fire alarm strobe.…I'm gonna Create Similar.…I'm gonna add one to this wall right here…and I'm gonna hit Escape.…